Leak Proof PDBBind: A Reorganized Dataset of Protein-Ligand Complexes for More Generalizable Binding Affinity Prediction: Results

 Again, we observed a consistent improvement over the original models after retraining the SFs using LP-PDBBind, which means even though the models were trained using cocrystal structures, they could be used to rescore docked poses and achieve higher accuracies when compared with experimental binding affinities.
 In the top-scored redocked structure in BDB2020+ benchmark set, AutoDock Vina has improved from 2.12 to 1.99 kcal/mol in RMSE and the correlation coefficients improved from 0.22 to 0.26.
 Compared to the suggested new weights in Ref.\citenum{vina_new_weights}, the AutoDock Vina scoring function retrained with LP-PDBBind still has better scoring and ranking capabilities.
 The improvements on the retrained RF-Score and IGN models are also distinct, especially in the correlation coefficients that have improved from 0.34 to 0.49 for RF-Score and from 0.33 to 0.46 for IGN.
 The performance on the redocked structures that are closest to the known cocrystal structure eliminates the influence of bad docked poses and purely reflects the scoring and ranking capabilities of the retrained models on correctly docked structures.
 The performance was similar to that evaluated on the best-scored poses, further showing that the improvements obtained by retraining the models using cocrystal structures are transferable to docked structures.

 However, we would like to emphasize that the newly trained Vina scoring function is not intended for docking, because a scoring function designed for docking should be trained with high energy decoy poses which are missing in the PDBBind dataset.
 Consequently, the repulsion parameter in our retrained Vina scoring function (0.014212) is much smaller than the original value (0.840) and the scoring function cannot differentiate bad poses that have atoms too close to each other.
 Nevertheless, the improvements shown for scoring power and ranking power are meaningful, because the virtual screening process can be broken into multiple steps, and we could use the original Vina SF for docking and the retrained one to rescore top poses to achieve better accuracy.
+This is similar to how IGN and RF-Score are used for example, and thus the retrained AutoDock-vina can also be used the same way.